• Skip to main content

 Instructions

-• Heat the oil over medium heat in a saute pan.
-Add the onions, celery, carrot, and shallots to the pan and saute until tender.
+• Heat the oil over medium-high heat in a skillet.
+Add the onions, celery, carrot, and shallots to the pan and sautรฉ until tender.
 Add the sage, thyme, salt, and pepper and cook for an additional two minutes stirring frequently.
-Add the wine (or broth) and continue to cook for two more minutes or until the wine is reduced by half.
+Add the wine (or broth) and continue to cook for two more minutes or until the liquid is reduced by half.

 • In a large bowl, place the toasted bread cubes and toss in the vegetable mixture.
 Add the chicken broth gradually and stir until the bread cubes are evenly moistened and no longer crunchy (this may require more broth).
-Transfer to a baking dish and bake at 325 degrees F for 20-25 minutes.
+Transfer to a baking dish and bake at 325โ„‰ for 20-25 minutes.

 Notes